Become a member!

 Choose Your Transport

-Both projects share the same provider units in samples/shared/ — you write your tools, resources, and prompts once and both transports use them automatically.
+All projects share the same provider units in quickstart/shared/ — you write your tools, resources, and prompts once and every project uses them automatically.

 Project Structure